Sometimes going to sleep can seem boring. There's so much more you want to do.

 like divorce, death,

-can affect your ability to sleep through the night.
-During a difficult time, it helps
+new town can affect your ability to sleep through the night.
+During a difficult time,

-if you feel safe.
-Try bringing a comforting object to bed with you, like a blanket
+it helps if you feel safe.
+Try bringing a comforting object to bed with you, like

 It might take a while to feel better, so talk with your mom or dad about what's